siderolabs/talos/website/content/v1.14/reference/cli.md

-      --controlplanes int                        the number of controlplanes to create (default 1) --cpus-controlplanes string                the share of CPUs as fraction for each control plane/VM (default "2.0") --cpus-workers string                      the share of CPUs as fraction for each worker/VM (default "2.0") --disks disks                              list of disks to create in format "<driver1>:<size1>" (disks after the first one are added only to worker machines) (default virtio:10GiB,virtio:6GiB)
+      --controlplanes int                        the number of controlplanes to create (default 1) --cpus-controlplanes string                the share of CPUs as fraction for each control plane/VM (default "2.0") --cpus-workers string                      the share of CPUs as fraction for each worker/VM (default "2.0") --disks disks                              list of disks to create in format "<driver1>:<size1>", drivers: virtio, ide, ahci, scsi, nvme, megaraid, usb, virtiofs (disks after the first one are added only to worker machines) (default virtio:10GiB,virtio:6GiB)
   -h, --help                                     help for qemu
       --image-factory-auth string                username:password for authenticating with the Image Factory --image-factory-url string                 Image Factory url (default "https://factory.talos.dev/")